 The bandage should be removed after 3 days

 Vaginal bleeding is normal for few days

 Few days of the menstrual cycle can be painful

 The menstrual cycle will be normal after 4 to 6 weeks of getting the surgery

 Schedule your Initial Consultation

-If you would like to know about the procedure or want to get it done, then feel free to schedule your initial consultation with our doctor.
+If you would like to know about the procedure or want to get it done, then feel free to schedule your initial consultation with our IVF centre.